geewynn/infra-design/kubernetes-centric/design.md

 - **Requirement Fulfilled:** Service discovery for stateful pods.

 - **Key Configuration:** `clusterIP: None`.
-This is what makes it "headless."
+This is what makes it `headless`.
 Instead of a single VIP, querying this service (`arbitrum-nodes.default.svc.cluster.local`) returns a list of all pod IPs.

 ```yaml
 apiVersion: v1